Storm Warning: Lamborghini's Newest Huracan Is a Category 5 Street Car

 Lamborghini's Newest Huracan Is Ready for Street and Track Alike

-The Huracan Technica takes the goes-to-11 Huracan STO and dials it back to...10.5.
+The Huracan Tecnica takes the goes-to-11 Huracan STO and dials it back to...10.5.

 If the life story of the Lamborghini Huracan were reduced to the length of Bob Dylan's 1976 protest song "Hurricane," we'd be right around the point where Dylan croons, "And that's the story of the Hurricane" — about halfway through the last of 11 verses, starting to tie things up.
 With the Aventador out of production and a high-tech replacement expected to arrive soon, the V10-powered Huracan is expected to be phased out over the next year or two.